jjagielka/svelte-pivottable/README.md

 ### Drag'n'drop UI with Plotly charts as well as Table output

-The Plotly `react-plotly.js` component can be passed in via dependency injection.
-It has a peer dependency on `plotly.js`.
+The Plotly `plotly.js` component can be passed in via dependency injection.

 **Important:** If you build your project using webpack, you'll have to follow [these instructions](https://github.com/plotly/plotly.js#building-plotlyjs-with-webpack)